 Participate in Family Therapy

 Family therapy is an important part of the recovery process.
-If you can get your loved one into addiction treatment in Agoura, there should be opportunities to participate in family therapy.
+If you can get your loved one into addiction treatment (Awakenings Treatment Center is located in Agoura, California), there should be opportunities to participate in family therapy.
 But you can also seek this type of support if your loved one refuses treatment.
-These sessions can be extremely beneficial toward the healing process, and they will teach you the signs of enabling and codependency and how to avoid them.
+These sessions can be beneficial toward the healing process, and they will teach you the signs of enabling and codependency, and how to avoid them.

 Learn About Addiction

 Another thing you can do is educate yourself on addiction.
-Most people are not aware of the neurological components of addiction and can’t understand why their loved one just won’t quit.
+Most people are unaware of the neurological components of addiction and can’t understand why their loved one just won’t quit.
 When you understand addiction, you can set realistic expectations and be better prepared for the recovery journey.

 Set Healthy Boundaries